Nobi, smart assistance lamp for older adults

 TalkLife is a social support network in the field of mental health that facilitates connections between people from all over the world, allowing them to share their personal issues and provide mutual support in a safe space.
 It encourages the creation of bonds based on understanding and respect among peers and allows individuals to both give and receive support.

-Users can anonymously share whatever is troubling them and receive an immediate response.
+Users can anonymously share whatever is troubling them and receive an immediate answer.
 Additionally, they have the option to customize their posts by indicating the main topic they want to talk about and detailing how they feel about it, as well as filtering by themes, which helps them easily connect with profiles that have similar experiences.
 Users can also log how they feel daily and see which emotions they experience the most, enabling them to address these feelings and track their progress.

 The platform is coordinated by a team that works together to offer a personalized, accessible, and secure service.
 This team includes psychologists and psychiatrists who ensure the well-being of users and guarantee that their experience is safe and efficient.
 They provide a wide range of interactive resources, including articles, videos, and self-help tools, so users have resources to learn how to manage their emotions.
 The platform also collaborates with professional facilitators who moderate interactions in real-time and provide emotional support to participants.